jhnwu3/ReproAI4H/README.md

 ### Retrieving Citation Data (Semantic Scholar and SerpAPI)
 We note that we primarily use semantic scholar and SerpAPI to retrieve conference paper statistics as PubMed doesn't actively store conference papers.
 The semantic scholar querying code is in `src/citation/semantic_scholar.py`.

 We note that SerpAPI was queried using a free account and is then done through the jupyter notebook `serpapi_conference_papers.ipynb` with their provided API for all the papers missing from the initial semantic scholar check.
+Please make sure you run this notebook after running the above.

 ## Scraping PubMed
 One can retrace our steps for scraping PubMed papers by running